shogun-toolbox/shogun/doc/cookbook/README.md

  * Keep the example *specific*.
 Only talk about the particular algorithm and its interface.
 General concepts (for example 'supervised learning') should go to overview pages.
  * Keep the example *local*.
 Only show code snippets that illustrate API usage, avoid showing the full listing.
  * Let the *code* speak for itself.
 Don't put useless statements that are clear from the code.
 Don't say things like "we call the `train` method", but rather "we train the model via".
 This way the `.rst` file is also invariant to API changes and we only need to update the `.sg` file.
+ * *Think* about which interface you want to show.
+I.e. when illustrating `KNN`, use `apply_multiclass` rather than just `apply`.
+The former gives `CMulticlassLabels` while the latter only gives `CLabels`, which is a problem in non-typesafe languages where we can't cast in a simple way.

 ## Some useful tips